-Installing a CCTV security camera can be a daunting task, but with the right instructions it can be a breeze.
+CCTV camera installation process can be a daunting task, but with the right instructions, it can be a breeze.
 In this article, we will provide you with step-by-step instructions on how to install both wired and wireless security cameras at your home.

 So whether you are looking to keep an eye on your property or just want some added security, read on for the best way to do it!

 Where to install a CCTV camera is important because the position of the camera determines how well it can surveil an area.
 Most burglars enter through the front door, window, or back door, so it is important to place cameras in these areas.

 Additionally, it is important to place the camera high up(about 9 feet above the ground) so that it can cover as much area as possible and avoid vandalism.

 If you're living in areas with frequent bad weather, make sure your camera's IP rating is high enough to withstand elements.
 For example, an outdoor surveillance camera with an IP66 rating can withstand the impacts of solid matter like dust and liquid-like rainwater, which could be rendered completely water-proof.